Using Anomaly Detection to Detect Poisoning Attacks in Federated Learning Applications: Performance Evaluation

-Moreover, Figure~\ref{fig:ecg_model_poisoning} presents a comparison of the accuracy of the global model under four different model poisoning attacks with and without our proposed framework for ECG classification.
-Here, \textit{GM} shows the performance of the global model with our proposed framework, and \textit{SF} shows the performance of the global model under a sign flip attack without our proposed framework, \textit{SV} shows the performance of the global model under a same value attack without our proposed framework, \textit{AGA} shows the performance of the global model under a performance additive Gaussian noise attack without a proposed framework, and \textit{GA} shows the performance of the global model under a gradient ascent attack without our proposed framework, all in a federated setting.
-Similarly, Figure~\ref{fig:har_model_poisoning} presents a comparison of the accuracy of the global model under the four different model poisoning attacks with and without our proposed framework for HAR.
+Moreover, Figure~\ref{fig:ecg_model_poisoning} compares the global model's accuracy under four different model poisoning attacks with and without our proposed framework for ECG classification.
+Here, \textit{GM} shows the performance of the global model with our proposed framework, \textit{SF} shows the performance of the global model under a sign flip attack without our proposed framework, \textit{SV} shows the performance of the global model under a same value attack without our proposed framework, \textit{AGA} shows the performance of the global model under a performance additive Gaussian noise attack without a proposed framework, and \textit{GA} shows the performance of the global model under a gradient ascent attack without our proposed framework, all in a federated setting.
+Similarly, Figure~\ref{fig:har_model_poisoning} compares the global model's accuracy under the four different model poisoning attacks with and without our proposed framework for HAR.